 Two of the most common complaints you hear among Mac gamers are (a) there are no sports games for the Mac, and (b) why can’t LucasArts commit to the Mac platform?
 Partial answers to both are coming later this year.
 Aspyr is bringing a huge mainstream football game to the MacMadden NFL 2000.
 And LucasArts (888/532-4263,

 https://www.lucasarts.com ) has committed to putting Mac gamers behind the controls of their very own pod racer in Star Wars: Episode 1 Racer.
 Neither of these developments will drop basketball and baseball games or a Mac-compatible version of LucasArts’ Grim Fandango in my lap by December, but they’re both a very good start.

 Shakin’ All Over

-of the highlights of the season.
+These are just some of the highlights of the season.
 I haven’t even touched on Baldur’s Gate, Pro Pinball: Big Race USA, Aliens Versus Predator, and Interstate 76.
-With games of this caliber coming down the pike, it looks like winter’s going to be a long,
+With games of this caliber coming down the pike, it looks like winter’s going to be a long, long time coming.

 The Game Room

 | Diablo ll || || Quake lll |

 | || || |